Entanglement entropy in a time-dependent holographic Schwinger pair creation: Entanglement for the pulsing string

 \subsection{Estimate of net EE: strong field}

 The net EE in the pulse, is the sum of the causal contribution due to tunneling (positive) and the non-causal contribution due to radiation (negative).
 In the strong field limit, the former follows from the Euclidean surface using (\ref{SEENUM}) as shown in Fig~\ref{fig:EEnumerics} (left).
 In contrast, the radiation part following from the ruled world-sheet surface, only accounts for the radiation in the weak-field limit (no back reaction) as we argued in~\cite{Grieninger:2023ehb}.
-To remedy for this, we suggest an estimate for the net EE as \bea S_{EE}=S^C_{EE}+\bigg(\frac 23 S^{NC}_{EE}+\sqrt\lambda \frac{T}{T_c}\bigg) \eea where we have corrected for the overall factor of $\frac 23$ (see above).
-Note that with the added extra contribution, it reduces to the strong field limit discussed in~\cite{Grieninger:2023ehb} for $\omega=0$.
-In (\ref{SUGGESTED}) the radiation loss slightly depletes the causal entanglement entropy at intermediate $\gamma=M\omega/E$, before being overtaken by the latter at larger $\gamma$.
-The dots are the numerical results for (\ref{SUGGESTED}) with $S_{EE}^C$ following numerically from (\ref{SEENUM}), and $S_{EE}^{NC}$ given by (\ref{SEE2}) corrected by $\frac 23$.
+To remedy for this, we suggest an estimate for the net EE as \bea S_{EE}=S^C_{EE}+\bigg( S^{NC}_{EE}+\sqrt\lambda \frac{T}{T_c}\bigg). \eea Note that with the added extra contribution, it reduces to the strong field limit discussed in~\cite{Grieninger:2023ehb} for $\omega=0$.
+As shown in Fig. \ref{fig:combined}, the radiation loss in (\ref{SUGGESTED}) slightly depletes the causal entanglement entropy for intermediate $\gamma=M\omega/E$, before being overtaken by the latter for larger $\gamma$.
+The dots in Fig. \ref{fig:combined} are the numerical results for (\ref{SUGGESTED}) with $S_{EE}^C$ following numerically from (\ref{SEENUM}), and $S_{EE}^{NC}$ given by (\ref{SEE2}).